top of page

 What is it like to paddle on the Columbia?

 Paddling on the Columbia River is peaceful, scenic, and occasionally challenging.
 You'll be treated to views of Mt.
 Hood, the I-5 bridge, and the downtown Vancouver skyline.
 Conditions vary with wind, current, and boat traffic—some evenings are glassy and calm, while others can be breezy and choppy.
-We adjust the group route to the conditions of the day.
-On calm days we might cross the river and back while choppier days will keep us close to shore.
+Participants are free to organize and chose their own route

 Do I need experience to join?

 Nope!
 Beginners are welcome.
 Just make sure you’re comfortable in the water and have the required safety gear.
-If it’s your first time on a board or kayak, we recommend arriving a bit early and paddling a shorter loop.
+If it’s your first time on a board or kayak, we recommend arriving a bit early and sticking close to the shore.

 Absolutely!
 As long as they have proper safety gear and you feel confident paddling with them, bring them along.
-We love seeing families and pups out on the water with us.
+We love seeing pups out on the water with us.

 How long do you paddle?